mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ### 4.1.
 Building a `KStream`

 To start, we need to define a source, which will read incoming messages from the Kafka topic `orders-by-user` we created.
-Differently from other streaming libraries, such as Akka Streams, the Kafka Streams library doesn't define any specific type for sources, pipes, and sinks:
+Unlike other streaming libraries, such as Akka Streams, the Kafka Streams library doesn't define any specific type for sources, pipes, and sinks:

 ```scala
 val usersOrdersStreams: KStream[UserId, Order] = builder.stream[UserId, Order](OrdersByUserTopic)